Limited support for Bournemouth, Christchurch and Poole

-We're not currently able to provide detailed weekly summaries for Bournemouth, Christchurch and Poole Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Bournemouth, Christchurch and Poole Council.
+Running the service is expensive, and we need to cover our costs.

 Health and Adult Social Care Overview and Scrutiny Committee - Monday, 4th March, 2024 6.00 pm

-March 4, 2024 View on council website Watch video of meeting or read trancript
+March 4, 2024 View on council website Watch video of meeting Read transcript (Professional subscription required)

 AI Generated